dbriones49/Wireshark/README.md

 ![image](https://github.com/dbriones49/Wireshark/assets/143753667/33dd87ac-a3be-4530-891f-12f50339aeda)

-# Filter for a Specifi IP
+# Filter for a Specific IP
 Here you can enter a query for a specific IP address.
 This address used the TCP.
 ![image](https://github.com/dbriones49/Wireshark/assets/143753667/79c3762e-c4fc-4880-b769-403d82eee922)